CEXTBurmawala/notes/deploy/update_to_55.md

 Follow one of the two options below to upgrade an app to 5.5.0.

 __Note:__ that the integration folder path has changed in the `docker-compose.yml` file.
 If the app is already deployed, attention may be required if the app uses the old folder path.
-The `docker-compose.yml` file may need to be edited to make the existing integration setup.
+The `docker-compose.yml` file may need to be edited to make the existing integration setup work.

 #### [1] UAT + delete all data